Soaring electricity bills are squeezing households as utilities seek higher rates

 According to a new report from PowerLines, a nonprofit focused on lowering utility bills, utility rate increase requests and approvals totaled more than $34 billion in the first three quarters of 2025.
 That's almost double the $16 billion in requests and approvals over the same period in 2024.

 Those rate hikes are expected to show up in the bills of over 124 million customers this year, PowerLines found.
-That will create economic hardship for customers For those Americans already struggling to make ends meet the hikes will mean additional economic hardship potentially affecting the wider economy, the organization said in its report.
+For those Americans already struggling to make ends meet the hikes will mean additional economic hardship, the organization said in its report.

 By and large, customers nationwide are feeling powerless in the face of the escalating energy costs.